lioryariv/idr/README.md

 ```
 bash data/download_data.sh
 ```
-For more information on the data convention and how to run IDR on new data please have a look at <a href="https://github.com/lioryariv/idr/blob/main/DATA_CONVENTION.md">data convention</a>.<br><br>
+For more information on the data convention and how to run IDR on a new data please have a look at <a href="https://github.com/lioryariv/idr/blob/main/DATA_CONVENTION.md">data convention</a>.<br><br>

 We used our method to generate 3D reconstructions in two different setups:
 #### Training with fixed ground truth cameras